Cassab/resume/README.md

-# resume
+# My Resume
-This is my first HTML Project
+This is a resume webpage which i have created using plain HTML.